All Authors A-Z

 Jack Rakove is Professor of History and American Studies at Stanford University and one of the most distinguished historians of the early American republic.
 He is the author of, among other books, Original Meanings: Politics and Ideas in the Making of the Constitution, which won the Pulitzer Prize in History in 1997.
 He frequently writes op-ed articles for the New York Times, the Washington Post and other major newspapers.

-Anna Ralph was born in Thornaby-on-tees in 1974.
-She worked as a bookseller, in public relations, and in journalism before writing full-time.
-The Floating Island is her first novel.
+Anna Ralph was born in Thornaby-on-Tees in 1974.
+She worked as a bookseller, in public relations and in journalism before writing full-time.
 She lives in Durham.

-Vincent has been writing in one form or another for most of his life.
-After graduating with a degree in English Literature he completed a post-graduate NCTJ in Newspaper and Magazine journalism.
-He spent eight years working in a secondary school, predominantly with Sixth Form students, and is now a football writer and senior content editor.
-He owes his love of books to his mother, who encouraged his imagination from an early age and always made sure there were new stories to read.
-Vincent has lived in London, Cornwall and Chester but he now lives in his home county of Kent with his wife and two cats, all of whom play a significant role in his writing process.
+Vincent Ralph has been writing in one form or another since his teens and always dreamed of being a novelist.
+He owes his love of books to his mother, who encouraged his imagination from an early age and made sure there were new stories to read.
+Vincent has lived in London, Cornwall and Chester but he now lives in his home county of Kent with his wife, son and two cats.

 John Ralston Saul is Canada's leading public intellectual.
 Declared a 'prophet' by Time magazine, Saul has received many awards and prizes, including Chile's Pablo Neruda Medal.
 He is president of PEN International, and his thirteen works have been translated into twenty-two languages in thirty countries.
 Dark Diversions is his sixth novel.